-These OKRs aren’t set in stone and may change as the season unfolds.
+These OKRs aren’t set in stone and may be revised as the season unfolds.

-For example, if their MVP (a certain Lionel Messi) picked up a serious injury and couldn’t play in the season’s remaining fixtures, this would significantly weaken the side’s chances of success.
-Therefore, the OKRs set at the beginning of the season would change, with the revised targets perhaps looking like this:
+For example, if their MVP picked up a serious injury and couldn’t play in the season’s remaining fixtures, this would significantly weaken the side’s chances of success.
+Therefore, the initial OKRs set at the beginning of the season would be updated, and may look a little like this:

 Objective: Finish runners-up and win a domestic trophy.